A Positive Science Fair Project Experience

 Science Buddies Can Help

 Step 1 to rethinking the whole "science fair" thing for a parent may be to get familiar with Science Buddies and the resources available on the Science Buddies website—all of which are free.
-Science Buddies has more than 1,100 scientist-authored project ideas for students, a great "wizard" to help students locate projects of interest, numerous resources for teachers (including classroom activities), an online Ask an Expert bulletin board system for students who need assistance, STEM career profiles, and more.
+Science Buddies has more than 1,100 scientist-authored project ideas for students, a great 'wizard' to help students locate projects of interest, numerous resources for teachers (including Lesson Plans for classroom activities), an online Ask an Expert bulletin board system for students who need assistance, STEM career profiles, and more.

 No matter where students live, what they are interested in, or how much experience they have with science, Science Buddies has resources that can help students discover and do great K-12 science, technology, engineering, and math experiments and projects.